“OLD SCHOOL” GRASS DOUBLES, TRIPS, & QUADS RULES

 No open hand indoor tipping.

-No hand setting over the net except for Open and Coed AA divisions.
 Hand setting should be clean and simultaneous.
 Hand setting for Juniors can be officiated similar to indoor.

 -Serve receive with finger action NOT ALLOWED in old school rules